-VolkerFitzpatrick has an obligation to measure and manage the contribution that we make to society and the communities we work in.
+VF has an obligation to measure and manage the contribution that we make to society and the communities we work in.
+E15 Social Value procedure provides the legal context to social value in the UK, it outlines how we measure and record social value, and what social value activities we encourage on our projects.
 We achieve this by using the Thrive Portal (unless there is a client specific requirement to use an alternative system) to report both non-financial AND financial data and rewards that we deliver to the communities in which we work.
 Social Value is recorded using the Impact Evaluation Standard (IES) that provide proxies and metrics to record and capture social value activities consistently across the business allowing for continuous improvement.
+We are working with our supply chain as we recognise they are a key enabler to achieving our corporate and contract Social Value targets, contributing to commitments during preconstruction and at contract award and supported by our in-house social value teams.